RequestBite Inspector

 This section is only present if a body payload is sent by the client.

 This section shows the request body sent by the client.
-If the body is JSON, it will get pretty-printed and syntax highlighted.
+If the body is JSON, it will by default be pretty-printed and syntax-highlighted.
+You can toggle if you want to disable the pretty-printing or if you want to wrap the content through two checkboxses in the top right of the printout.

 Functionality on the page